 - Personal interviews were conducted with existing partners and stakeholders, including Members of Council, representatives from City departments, representatives of higher-tier governments, environmental and other citizen groups, the local regional utility and businesses. - An open invitation workshop took place on Nov.
 29, 2017 at Vaughan City Hall for the public to provide ideas on what they imagine a sustainable Vaughan would look like and proposed actions to bring this vision to reality. - An online survey, using a tool called All Our Ideas, allowed the public to propose ideas and vote on other submitted ideas to make Vaughan more sustainable.
 Users were also asked to prioritize various lists of ideas. - Invitations were posted on the web and through social media to invite the public to provide input through other means, such as by email or telephone.

-Metrics:
+Metrics :

-online ad impressions 34,000 online ad impressions for the public workshop and All Our Ideas campaign views on the registration page for the public workshop
+online ad impressions 34,000 online ad impressions for the public workshop and social media impressions for the public workshop and All Our Ideas campaign